-It provides OMG OTS 1.2 compliant transaction service functionality, the VisiTransact Transaction Service, for C++ only.
-On the Solaris platform VisiTransact supplies an Integrated Transaction Service (ITS) which includes the XA Resource Director, Session Manager Configuration Server, Session Manager for Oracle9i, and a Pluggable Resource Interface for enabling Session Manager to work with the database of your choice.
+It provides OMG OTS 1.4 compliant transaction service functionality, the VisiTransact Transaction Service.
+On the Solaris platform, VisiTransact supplies an Integrated Transaction Service (ITS) which includes the XA Resource Director, Session Manager Configuration Server, Session Manager for Oracle9i, and a Pluggable Resource Interface for enabling Session Manager to work with the database of your choice.